Ildiri (Erythrai)

 Access: Tickets ₺0.00 – currently no ticket required, open site 24/7 no visit time limitations.

-According to Hellenistic mythology, Erythrai was founded by the Cretan leader “Erythros”, literal meaning “red”.
+According to Hellenistic mythology, Erythrai was founded by the Cretan leader “Erythros”, literally meaning “red”.
 Afterwards, the city was expanded and improved by the Ionian colonists led by Kleopos or Knopos, a descendant of Kodros, the King of Athens.
-During antiquity, Erythrai was one of the most prosperous of twelve Ionian states, and one of the most important harbour cities of the Aegean world.
-Besides the material culture which provides important evidence regarding its eastern and western connections (Phoenicia-Egypt-Greece-Anatolia) during the 1st millennium B.B., remains from the Sub-geometric, Archaic, Classical, Hellenistic, and Roman time periods, from the 8th Century B.C. onwards, but especially from the 4th century B.C., indicates that the city had played an active role in the socio-political events in Ionia.
-Investigations in the archaeological layers dated before and after the Persian rule of the acropolis of Erythrai, has provided more detailed and diverse information than understood from textual information for these time periods.
+During antiquity, Erythrai was one of the most prosperous of the twelve Ionian states and one of the most important harbour cities of the Aegean world.
+Besides the material culture, which provides important evidence regarding its eastern and western connections (Phoenicia-Egypt-Greece-Anatolia) during the 1st millennium B.B., remains from the Sub-geometric, Archaic, Classical, Hellenistic, and Roman periods from the 8th Century B.C. onwards, but especially from the 4th century B.C., indicates that the city had played an active role in the socio-political events in Ionia.
+Investigations in the archaeological layers dated before and after the Persian rule of the acropolis of Erythrai have provided more detailed and diverse information than understood from textual information for these periods.

-Erythrai, from the Archaic period onwards, was using eastern goods and also acting as a market (emporio) by distributing them to Ionian cities, and it can be observed that both in trade and diplomacy it was a rival to Chios.
-A sacred area dedicated to Herakles, a god with an eastern background, further indicates the connections with the east regarding religious aspects.
+Erythrai, from the Archaic period onwards, was using eastern goods and acting as a market (Emporio) by distributing them to Ionian cities, and it can be observed that both in trade and diplomacy, it was a rival to Chios.
+A sacred area dedicated to Herakles, a god with an Eastern background, further indicates the connections with the East regarding religious aspects.
 After 546 B.C., with the advantage of being a harbour site during Persian rule, the city had intense relations with mainland Greece.
 It later became one of the influential members of the Delian League at the beginning of the 5th century B.C.
-From 330 B.C. onwards the territory was ruled by Alexander the Great.
-Construction of the city’s fortification walls, longer than 4km, was most probably started during the period of Lysimakhos.
-Later on, the city was ruled by the Romans, Byzantines, Anatolian Beyliks, and the Ottomans.
+From 330 B.C. onwards, the territory was ruled by Alexander the Great.
+Construction of the city’s fortification walls, which were longer than 4km, most probably started during the period of Lysimakhos.
+Later on, the city was ruled by the Romans, Byzantines, Anatolian Beyliks, and the Ottomans.”

 Historic Timeline of Erythrai